MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Training Details

 To efficiently collect diverse and representative trajectory data, we implement a parallelized data collection framework using 24 instances of the CARLA simulator.
 Each simulator instance executes independent driving episodes with varied initial conditions.
 The episodes are terminated either upon successful task completion or when a predefined penalty condition is triggered.
 The data collection process takes approximately 24 hours.

-Subsequently, we train the policy using the Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm.
-We conduct 10 epochs of training, utilizing large batches and applying advantage regularization to update the policy and value networks.
+Subsequently, We train the policy using large batches and advantage regularization to update the policy and value networks within the Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} algorithm.
 The key hyperparameters, including batch size, discount factor, Generalized Advantage Estimation (GAE) lambda, and clip range, are detailed in Tab.~\ref{table:ppo_param}.
+The pseudocode for our online reinforcement learning is presented in the Algorithm~\ref{algorithmic}.

-\section{More results}
+\section{More Results}